Rural Minnesota needs you to vote.

 What does it look like for communities to have a voice in the decisions that affect them?

 It looks like transparency about new projects and clear education on the pollutants in our air and water, so we know the risks we face.
-It looks like being able to attend public meetings and share input on the agricultural and industrial regulations to protect our health and safety.
-It looks like feedback at every step of the process.
-Too often, outsiders want to do something to the land we live on.
+It means having access to public meetings and opportunities to share input on agricultural and industrial regulations that protect our health and safety.
+Often, outsiders see our land as an opportunity for their projects.
+Having a voice means being included at every step of the decision-making process.

 Our rural communities thrive when they are safe and welcoming for everyone.
 Diversity strengthens us in many ways—through differences in age, gender, culture, skills, and backgrounds.
 When we get to know people as people first, we build trust.
 And trust and respect are essential to getting through challenges our communities face.
 Embracing our differences not only enriches our social fabric but also strengthens our economy by bringing in new ideas and filling essential roles and jobs.